 …

-1.[X] to consider identification of the frequency band[s] [TBD], or parts thereof, for International Mobile Telecommunications (IMT), including possible additional allocations to the mobile service on a primary basis, in accordance with Resolution [IMT-NEW-BANDS] (WRC-23);
+1.[X] to consider identification of the frequency bands for the future development of the terrestrial component of International Mobile Telecommunications (IMT), including possible additional allocations to the mobile service on a primary basis, in accordance with Resolution [IMT-NEW-BANDS] (WRC-23);

 …

 Reasons: Demand for access to IMT spectrum is robust and accelerating.
 Contiguous spectrum bandwidths other than those currently available are necessary to address traffic growth in mobile networks.
-Spectrum in the [TBD] range[s] could facilitate the IMT-2030 capacity-demanding use cases for both wider coverage and higher capacity.
+Spectrum in the bands studied within Resolution [IMT-NEW-BANDS] could facilitate the IMT-2030 capacity-demanding use cases for both wider coverage and higher capacity.

 ADD B/10/2

+Support: [B], USA

 DRAFT NEW RESOLUTION [IMT-NEW-BANDS] (WRC-23)

-Studies on the identification of additional frequency bands for IMT in the [TBD] range[s], or parts thereof, and worldwide and/or regional harmonization for IMT
+Studies on the identification of additional frequency bands for the terrestrial component of IMT

 The World Radiocommunication Conference (Dubai, 2023),